taylormcpherson/hightouch/README.md

 - My greatest challenge was figuring out the optimal way to load JSON data into my nav bar.
 I am very familiar working with JSON data throughout my projects, but I was less sure how to best implement this within React.
 I ended up using two approaches:

   - Data files within the component.
 I included data files for the nav bar as well as the "dive deeper" cards in the component folder.
 I imported the data to the component and mapped through it's objects to obtain the necessary data.

   - AJAX in the data from the public folder.

-   I also attempted an AJAX call via a data.json file in my public folder.
+I attempted an AJAX call via a data.json file in my public folder.
 While I am not grabbing my prototype data from this approach, I am storing it in my app and console logging the result of the navigation data.
 I did this mainly to show another approach for learning's sake.

      JSON Manipulation in React is another area I am eager to improve in and would love to learn the best approach to it.

 - I did not implement typescript for this project due to the timeline and my lack of familiarity with it.
 However, my experience in java and javascript lead me to believe that I would pick it up quickly.
 It is a language I am excited to dive deeper into with some hands-on experience.